We Help You Navigate the Legal System

 Executive compensation is more than just a salary.
 Most highly compensated employees have unique compensation plans designed to minimize the tax burden while providing additional compensation to executives for achieving certain company goals.
 The types of employees who are typically paid with executive compensation packages include company presidents, chief executive officers (CEOs), chief financial officers (CFOs), chief operating officers (COO), chief information or technology officers (CIOs or CTOs), vice presidents, managing directors, and other senior executives or sales personnel.

-Our attorneys guide clients through the complexities of federal and state laws and the regulations that impact executive compensation.
+We help clients understand the complex legalities surrounding executive compensation.
 Some of the compensation programs listed above are subject to ERISA, while others are subject only to state law.

-Our Charlotte attorneys offer consultations on all executive compensation matters, whether you are the executive or you are the company.
-Call us at 704.919.1519 or send us an email to schedule a time to speak with one of our attorneys
+Our Charlotte attorneys offer legal support in all executive compensation matters, whether you are the executive or you are the company.
+Call us at (704) 919-1519 or fill out our online contact form in order to schedule a time to speak with one of our attorneys.

 Marcellino & Tyson, PLLC maintains co-counsel relationships with attorneys in South Carolina, Maryland, Georgia, Virginia and in each state in which we assist disability/ERISA clients.